National Bank of Abu Dhabi

 NBAD had regional presence in Kuala Lumpur, Hong Kong and a representative office in Shanghai, China.
-The bank was also expanding to the South Korean market to expand its presence in Asia.
+The bank was also expanding to the South Korean market to broaden its presence in Asia.

 In October 2012, the bank announced that it is planning to triple its contribution from Islamic banking by introducing sharia-compliant services in Oman and Malaysia.

 NBAD's international branch network, the largest among UAE banks, spanned across 17 countries in five continents, from the Far East to Americas.

 In December 2016, shareholders approved the bank's plans to merge with the First Gulf Bank (FGB) and both banks finalized the second-tier management by February 2017.
 The plan to merge the banks, which was first announced in June 2016, will be executed through a share swap, with FGB shareholders receiving 1.254 NBAD shares for each FGB share they hold.
 The merged entity is now known as First Abu Dhabi Bank and is currently the largest bank in the Middle East and North Africa.